-Chevrolet S10 owners have reported 10 problems linked to emission control (under the engine and engine cooling category).
+Chevrolet S10 owners have reported 9 problems related to emission control (under the engine and engine cooling category).

-The vehicle is a 2003 Chevrolet s-10.
-The VIN of this S10 is 1GCDT13X33_.
 Ive had problems with emissions (service light came on,)wasnt firing (dealer said couldnt find anything wrong.
 Ive had problems with radio doesnt turn down any more when vechile slows down dealer says nothing wrong.
 Also have problem with auto-transmission rolls back on hill after take foot off brake, dealer says couldnt find any problem when they had it.
 Also rear vender molding had to be replaced came away from body twice to fix that.
-The failure date was Feb.
-20, 2003.

 See all problems of the 2003 Chevrolet S10.

-The car involved is a 2000 Chevrolet s-10.
 I own a 2000 Chevrolet s-10 pick up truck.
 I have a problem with the check engine light on.
 I took my vehicle to a Chevrolet dealership the past a couple of times and was advised that the smog pump needs to be replaced.
 The dealer advised me that this is a problem with every 2000 Chevrolet pick up truck and that gm needs to issue a recall for this problem.
 I a writing to know what is the process for getting a recall started.
 Thank you.
-This emission control problem happened on Jan.
-15, 2002.

 See all problems of the 1996 Chevrolet S10.

 Oxygen sensor failed.